 Yes, our toilet facilities are open.

-- Please sanitise your hands, before going into and on your way out of the toilet facilities, to help reduce the spread of coronavirus.
+• Please sanitise your hands, before going into and on your way out of the toilet facilities

 Are there any refreshments available?

 Yes, our Welsford Bistro is open.
-Take a look at the menu on the eating and drinking at the cathedral webpage.
+Take a look at the menu here.
 You can also eat outside but undercover on our Welsford Porch which has great views over Gambier Terrace.

 Is the Tower Experience open?

-You can see our opening hours web page for our tower opening hours.
+You can see our tower opening hours here.

 They are available from the Cathedral Shop or in advance.